Pensacola Bay Bridge: History

 The bridge, which is dedicated to General Daniel James Jr., opened to traffic on September 5, 2019, at which time it replaced the Sen. Philip D. Beall Sr. Bridge, a four-lane facility that ran parallel just to the east of the current structure, and on the same footprint of the eventual westbound structure.
 The original bridge, a narrow two-lane facility, called the Thomas A. Johnson Bridge, was replaced by the Sen. Philip D. Beall Sr. Bridge on October 31, 1960.
 The original bridge, which had been in service since June 13, 1931, was tolled and was signed as TOLL US 98 until the bridge bonds were paid off.
 The decommissioned original bridge served as two 1.5-mile-long fishing piers until they were largely destroyed by Hurricane Ivan in 2004.
 By 2007, the remainder of the northernmost fishing pier was demolished.
 Demolition has begun on the southernmost part of the fishing pier.
 In 2010, construction was completed on a northern replacement fishing pier about half as long as the original pier.
-As of June 1, 2021, however, the northern replacement fishing pier is out of service, sustaining major damage as a result of rogue barges from Hurricane Sally, with damages to the fishing pier alone estimated to be $28 million USD.
+As of June 1, 2021, however, the northern replacement fishing pier is out of service, sustaining major damage as a result of rogue barges from Hurricane Sally, with damages to the fishing pier alone estimated to be US$28 million.

 In 1989, the bridge was struck by a barge and was out of service for several months.
 All traffic was diverted to ferries, causing severe backups in both Gulf Breeze and downtown Pensacola.
 The Florida Department of Transportation took the opportunity to modernize the bridge, adding emergency lanes and replacing barrier walls and lighting.

 The Old Pensacola Bay Bridge as viewed from Naval Live Oaks Preserve.